 In fact, every one-second delay on a website causes a 20% decrease in conversion rate, according to Google.

-And now, advertisers can take advantage of AMP’s accelerated speed by applying it on their landing pages.
+Now, advertisers can take advantage of AMP’s accelerated speed by applying it on their landing pages.
 Advertisers are now able to drive traffic from search and display ads to AMP landing pages.